desperius/pet/README.md

 # PET
-PATH Editing Tool (PET) is a tool for simple editing of PATH environment variable.
+PATH Editing Tool (PET) is a tool for simple editing of PATH environment variable for Windows.